 For the Pixel 3, 3 XL, 2 and 2XL users, there is an option of an integrated eSIM that doesn’t require a physical sim, and if needed, the slot can be used for some other carrier's network.

 For ensuring round the clock network to the device, Google Fi continually looks out for good Wi-Fi networks, and if found, the connection is automatically routed through a VPN network, which protects the user from any unwanted security breach.
 It will save the user's primary data for later.

 The best thing about Google Fi is that it works in over 170 countries and if you travel to some other country, you won’t be charged more for texting and data usage, unlike other carriers.
 And for calls, there is a standard rate of $0.20/min.
 If you still wish to cut down on the calling expense, you can switch to Wi-Fi calling too.

-As discussed earlier, Google Fi is a special sim that is not supported by all the smartphones.
-Google Fi needs a device which supports multiple cellular networks and can work across networks.
+As discussed earlier, Google Fi is a special sim that is not supported by all smartphones.
+Google Fi needs a device that supports multiple cellular networks and can work across networks.

 The devices that can work with Google Fi are as under: